Open-Source-Compliance/Sharing-creates-value/Meeting-Material/readme.md

 6. commit the file

 ## After the Meeting
-1. Ask presenters to provide their shown slides (either link or as PDF)
+1. Ask presenters to provide their shown slides (as PDF - as external links are not reliable)
 2. (optional) store the slides in the folder /Meeting-yyyymmdd/
 3. add the link to the slides in the yyyymmdd.md
 4. Finish the notes in yyyymmdd.md and create PR